 Interactive heatmaps can help you visualize user engagement patterns by highlighting areas of high and low activity on your website.
 They can be applied to pages and specific elements or forms.

-The main benefit of heatmap tools is that you can see which sections of your website are receiving the most attention.
+The main benefit of website heatmap tools is that you can see which sections of your website are receiving the most attention.
 Use this data to optimize your content, calls-to-action and any visual elements.

 3. Funnel Optimization